Walheimat/wal-emacs/README.md

     1. The Mode Itself

         Use bullets mode and make the ellipses bendy arrows.
-When a `TODO` is `DONE`, log a note.
+When a `TODO` is `DONE`, log time.
         We also make the sequence from `TODO` to `DONE` more granular and add another `DONE`-like state `CANCELLED`.